 Each way of starting will vary the perspective that you start writing from.
-Obviously if you are writing well it is not so important to vary your approach to song writing, but in this case it will increase the variety in the songs that you write.
+Obviously, if you are writing well it is not so important to vary your approach to songwriting, but in this case, it will increase the variety of the songs that you write.

-A detailed look at song writing perspective will be dealt with in a forthcoming worked tutorial.
+A detailed look at the songwriting perspective will be dealt with in a forthcoming worked tutorial.

 Vary the song architecture that you use.
 For example: